SS Mona (1889): Service life

-On completion, Calais Douvres entered service with the London, Chatham and Dover Railway Company, plying between Calais and Dover - the two ports after which she was named.
+On completion, Calais Douvres entered service with the London, Chatham and Dover Railway Company, plying the English Channel between Calais and Dover – the two ports after which she was named.
 During her channel service she was the vessel on which Queen Victoria made her last trip to the continent of Europe.

 From the London, Chatham and Dover Railway Company, she was acquired by Higginbottom's Liverpool and Douglas Steamers Ltd, and entered service on the Irish Sea in competition with the Isle of Man Steam Packet Company in 1901.

 Upon the death of Mr Higginbottom in December 1902, the Liverpool and Douglas Steamship Company ceased to exist, and the vessel was then bought from the liquidators by the Isle of Man Steam Packet Company in July 1903.
 The consideration was £6,000; and upon her purchase she was renamed Mona.

-Mona entered service for the Steam Packet Company on Thursday 23 July 1903, when under the command of Captain Hill she sailed from Liverpool to Douglas making passage in 3hrs 45mins.
+Mona entered service for the Steam Packet Company on 23 July 1903, when under the command of Captain Hill she sailed from Liverpool to Douglas making passage in 3hrs 45mins.
 She then made passage to Ramsey taking a sailing back to Liverpool.
 She also transported members of the Herefordshire Volunteers from Ramsey to Birkenhead on 9 August.

-On Thursday 16 June 1904, a passenger on board the Mona died whilst she was en route from Liverpool to Douglas.
-The passenger, Henry Leyland, was a surveyor and employed by Prescott District Council.
-An Inquest was held at Douglas the following day, before High Bailiff, Samuel Harris.
-Present for the Isle of Man Steam Packet Company was Mr Corkill and evidence was given by the deceased's wife and Dr Davies of Liscard, Cheshire.
+On 16 June 1904, a passenger on board Mona died whilst she was en route from Liverpool to Douglas.
+The passenger was a surveyor and employed by Prescott District Council.
+An inquest was held at Douglas the following day, before the High Bailiff.
+Testimony revealed that the passenger had departed in good health, but became unwell and died of heart failure.

-During the course of Mrs Harris' evidence, she stated that she and her 37-year-old husband had departed Liverpool on board the Mona on the 10:30hrs sailing the previous morning, at which time her husband appeared well.
-However, he soon became unwell and an appeal was made on board for a Doctor.

-Dr Davies attended Mr Leyland at 13:00hrs, by which time Mr Leyland was in a state of unconsciousness and expired shortly after, the result of heart failure.

 Disposal

-Mona was the last paddle-ship bought for the Steam Packet fleet.
+Mona was the last paddle steamer bought for the Steam Packet fleet.
 After six years of service with the line, Mona was sold for scrap in 1909.